-When we stretch, the body opens and allows more oxygen to interact with muscles and internal organs.
-The heart is no exception.
-The sooner your heart starts pumping at full capacity, the faster you’ll feel ready for the day ahead.
+When we stretch, the body opens, allowing more oxygen to interact with the muscles and internal organs.
+The sooner the heart starts pumping at full capacity, the sooner you’ll feel ready for the day ahead.

-With good circulation comes a sharper body and mind.
-If you find that you’re still feeling sleepy in the morning, despite a long sleep, stretching will go some way to helping you wake up.
+Good circulation leads to a sharper body and mind.
+If you’re still feeling sleepy in the morning despite a long sleep, stretching will help you wake up.

-A key component of sleep is the chance for muscles to relax and repair themselves from a day’s wear and tear.
-When the body enters deep sleep, amino acids and proteins are released into the blood, relieving tension within any muscles.
+A key component of sleep is the muscles’ ability to relax and repair themselves.
+When the body enters deep sleep, proteins are released into the blood, relieving muscle tension.

 Activation of the Parasympathetic Nervous System

-The final reaction that stretching provokes within the body is activating the parasympathetic nervous system.
-The American Journal of Sports Science and Medicine explains how just four minutes of static stretching can spark this activity.
+Stretching activates the parasympathetic nervous system.
+The American Journal of Sports Science and Medicine explains how just 4 minutes of static stretching can spark this activity.

-This part of the nervous system is responsible for managing stress and anxiety, among other emotional responses.
+This part of the nervous system manages stress and anxiety, among other emotional responses.
 This can be invaluable, especially if you’re not a morning person.
-Starting a day can feel overwhelming, but stretching counters this.

-The sympathetic nervous system will take the wheel if you fail to stretch.
-That’s the last thing anybody wants or needs first-thing, as it essentially puts you directly into a state of fight-or-flight tension.
-This leads to foggy and confused thinking, as well as high anxiety.
+The sympathetic nervous system will be in control if you fail to stretch, which causes fight-or-flight tension.
+This leads to foggy and confused thinking and high anxiety.

-Stretching when we wake up is instinctive and often happens before thinking about it.
-To fully embrace the qualities of stretching after a long sleep, consider a particular stretching routine.
+Stretching when we wake up is instinctive and often happens without thinking.
+Consider a specific routine to embrace stretching after a long sleep.

 Here are six stretches that can be used any morning:

-Lunges are arguably the most common stretching exercise.
-Lunges provide a workout to your thighs, hips, groin, and most importantly, your core.
+Lunges are a stretching exercise that provides a workout for the thighs, hips, groin, and core.

 To undertake lunges, get out of bed, shake your limbs to loosen them up, and follow these steps:

-- Crouch on the ground, one leg bent forward and the other behind you with the knee on the ground.
-Think of the starters position that a sprinter adopts ahead of a race.
+- Crouch on the ground, one leg bent forward and the other behind you, knee on the floor.
+Think of the starter’s position that a sprinter adopts ahead of a race.

 - Place your hands beside your front foot.
 If you prefer to keep your hands off the ground, lay them on your knees.

-- Take a deep breath, hold it, and lunge forward to stretch out your spine.
+- Take a deep breath and hold it in before lunging forward to stretch the spine.

 - Hold this pose for five deep breaths.

-Repeat this process around five times, switching foot positions with each lunge.
+Repeat this process around 5 times, switching foot positions with each lunge.

-Many people wake up with stiffness in the neck, especially if adopting an uncomfortable sleeping position.
-Advances in Physiotherapy recommend purchasing a specialist pillow for neck pain.
+Many of us wake up with stiffness in the neck, especially when adopting an uncomfortable sleeping position.
+Advances in Physiotherapy recommends purchasing a specialist pillow for neck pain.

 Here’s how to roll the neck: